Shaadisthan: Reception

 Lakshana N Palat of The Indian Express gave the film 2 out of 5 stars and stated, "In her role as Sasha, Kirti Kulhari just glowers at others, directing a snarky comment at anyone who interferes in her space.
 But she’s the heroine in the show, and you know you have to root for her."
 Ronak Kotecha of Times of India gave the film 2 out of 5 stars and stated, "Shaadisthan embarks on the road less taken, but never reaches its destination to truly engage and entertain its audience."
 ABP Live gave the film 2 out of 5 stars and stated, "That, though, is clearly not enough an attraction to make this film interesting.
 Shaadisthan is the story that ought to be told right now -- only, not in the way they ended up doing it."
-Rahul Sharma of BollywoodLife gave the film 3 out of 5 stars and stated, "All the actors have also given excellent performances and presented the emotional scenes beautifully.
-If you are with your family in Corona, then definitely watch Shaadisthan because such films affect everyone's mind."
 Rahul Desai of Film Companion gave the film a negative review and stated, "If only films like Shaadisthan stopped preaching altogether, perhaps we all wouldn’t feel like a bunch of unruly kids trapped in a confession booth."